akemin-dayo/make-mb41-osx/README.md

 #### Post-installation steps (recommended, but optional)
 1. Set up OS X as you would normally.
 1. To improve performance, I recommend that you disable Beam Sync.
 A number of tools can do this, including "BeamOff" and "BeamSyncDropper2".
-Use Google, I guess.
+Use Google to find them.
 1. To make Mission Control usable (and prevent it from crashing WindowServer), I recommend that you disable its animations.
 You can do that by pasting this into Terminal: `defaults write com.apple.dock expose-animation-duration -float 0; killall Dock`
 1. Enable "Reduce Transparency" in Settings -> Accessibility.